Funchase61/SSHCOURS/README.md

 ```
 sudo nano /etc/ssh/sshd_config
 ```
-we're returning in the menu we saw before and there, we will change the port listening by our server, it's written :
+We're returning in the menu we saw before and there, we will change the port listening by our server, it's written :
 ```
 #Port 22
 ```